engerlab/brachyutils/README.md

 # BrachyUtils

 This package implements Brachytherapy dose, egsphant dicom and film dosimetry functionalities.
+It also interfaces with various RapidBrachy projects.
+If you are a developer, please take a look at the bottom of this page.

 Start by clonning this repository to `YourDesiredLocation`: